All the CX goodness—straight to your inbox

 How you react to customer service failures is equally important to avoiding them, and that’s where the service recovery paradox comes in.

-• Response 1: The server apologizes and brings you a rag to dry off.
+• Response 1: The server apologizes and brings you a napkin to dry off.

 • Response 2: The server expresses empathy and rushes to clean up the mess.
 They bring in management to comp your meal with a free dessert and send you off with a gift card for another free meal.